 Rhode Island: Blackstone River Valley National Historical Park

-This national park is still in its infancy, but there’s still plenty to do.
-Take self-guided walking tours to discover historic mills and marvel at elaborate architecture.
+This national park is still in its infancy, but there’s still plenty to do, like self-guided walking tours to discover historic mills and marvel at the elaborate architecture.

 South Carolina: Congaree National Park

 Discover 25 miles of hiking trails and a 2.4-mile boardwalk at Congaree National Park.
 For a change of pace, observe the forest from the vantage of the water by paddling down marked water trails in your canoe or kayak.

 Visit the site of the historical missile silo Delta-09 that housed the Minuteman Missile — a 1.2-megaton nuclear warhead — from the 1960s to the 1990s.